lfrestrepog/if-docs/docs/reference/cli.md

 We also provide several other command line tools that work in concert with `ie` to enable flows such as comparing, re-executing and verifying IF output files.

-This page includes rfeerence documentation for the CLI tools, including the various commands and flags each tool exposes.
+This page includes reference documentation for the CLI tools, including the various commands and flags each tool exposes.

 We also provide tutorial-style user documentation for these tools in the [`Users`](../users/) section.